TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ## Baselines

+We have prepared a set of baselines implemented against ir_datasets here: [https://github.com/TREC-ToT/bench](https://github.com/TREC-ToT/bench).
+The run files are [publicly available](https://github.com/TREC-ToT/bench/tree/main/trec25) so that you can directly re-use them.
-Coming soon!
-We will have a set of baselines available implemented against ir_datasets here: [https://github.com/TREC-ToT/bench](https://github.com/TREC-ToT/bench).
-We will make indices of our baselines publicly available so that you can easily modify the baselines for your own submission without having to process the corpus again.
+The indices of our baselines are publicly available as well, so that you can easily modify the baselines for your own submission here: [https://github.com/TREC-ToT/bench/tree/main/trec25#prepared-indices](https://github.com/TREC-ToT/bench/tree/main/trec25#prepared-indices).

 ## Submission and evaluation